 Similarly, a “Biology of Cancer” class might break students into groups, and ask each group to conduct research about recent developments and breakthroughs related to a particular cancer treatment.
 Sites about surgery, chemotherapy, and stem cell transplants might all have a similar visual design, but may include different types of information or need to use slightly different organizational structures.

 The technical skill level required to use this model can be very low.
-Faculty members are welcome to contact their CTLT Liaison for help in establishing the course hub, including setting up the mechanism that automatically pulls in student work.
-Liaisons can also help with the creation of student portfolios, including pre-populating the spokes with organizational structures and sample content.
+Faculty members are welcome to contact their CTLT Liaison for help in establishing the central site, including setting up the mechanism that automatically pulls in student work.
+Liaisons can also help with the creation of student portfolios, including pre-populating them with organizational structures and sample content.
 Last but not least, we are happy to schedule class visits to introduce students to the portfolio model and demonstrate how to use it.